Recommended books on white papers (and everything else)

 Includes a glossary, figures listed by theme, notes, and index.
 All the better to find the exact rhetorical device you’re looking for.

-The paperback edition published in 2023 includes a new Introduction and Afterword that grapple with rhetoric in the age of social media, post-truth, and the war in the Ukraine.
+The paperback second edition from 2023 includes a new Introduction and Afterword that grapple with rhetoric in the age of social media, post-truth, and the war in the Ukraine.

 Slide Decks